1Yr·

 Step 2: Formulate your goal

-Step 3: Putting your goal into figures
+Step 3: Put your goal into figures

 This is the part where you need all the things you learned about math in school that you thought you'd never need again anyway.
 Sorry.

 Once you are clear about this, you need to calculate the required rate of return.
-For example, if you need 300,000 Euros in 20 years and you can invest 50,000 Euros once, the calculation is 50,000 Euros * x^20 = 300,000 Euros.
-Wolframalpha [1] calculates x at about 1.0937.
-So you need a return of 9.37% per year to reach your goal.
+For example, if you need 300,000 euros in 20 years and can currently invest 50,000 euros once, the calculation is 50,000 euros * x^20 = 300,000 euros.
+Wolframalpha [1] calculates x to be approximately 1.0937.
+You therefore need a return of 9.37% per year to achieve your goal.

 Step 5: Select a suitable strategy

-You should choose the strategy that is most likely to achieve your target return at the lowest risk.
+You should opt for the strategy that is most likely to achieve your target return with the lowest risk.
 The risk should also be <= your personal risk tolerance.
-If you get gasps because your portfolio is 0.5% down, you should rather stay away from crypto.
-Also, the strategy should match your skills (already existing or learnable in a reasonable amount of time) and capabilities.
-It's no use if you decide to trade based on technical analysis, but you don't know anything about it and you live as a hermit in a desert in Africa without electricity and internet.
+If you're gasping for breath because your portfolio is down 0.5%, you should steer clear of crypto.
+In addition, the strategy should match your skills (existing or learnable in a reasonable amount of time) and capabilities.
+There is no point in deciding to trade on the basis of technical analysis if you have no idea about it and live as a hermit in a desert in Africa without electricity or internet.

 Step 6: Nothing is set in stone